Dmelz11/README_GENERATOR/README.md

 ## Description
+This application is designed to create a readme file by answering a series of questions in the integrated terminal using node.js
 As a developer I will need to create many readme files and this will be a great tool to use for the purpose.
 It solves the problem of constantly needing to create readme files from scratch.
 I learned to work with node.js, json and the node packages fs and iquirer.